dannybritto96/Terraform/README.md

-# Terraform Examples
+# Terraform Portfolio

-This folder contains a set of Terraform examples.
-These examples each have their own README you can read for more details on what the example does.
+The deployments have their own README you can read for more details on what the example does.

 To try any example, clone this repository and run the following commands